-The number of children in an autism class is usually quite small, so that the teaching and support staff can attend effectively to their students’ needs.
+Remember when finding a school place for your child that the number of children in an autism class is usually quite small, so that the teaching and support staff can attend effectively to their students’ needs.

 Autism classes can be set up in both primary and secondary schools, where the need is apparent.
 The needs of the children attending an autism class will vary greatly from one child to the next.
 One child may need to spend the majority of their day in the autism class, learning from a curriculum that has been specially tailored to meet their needs.
 Another child, on the other hand, may need to be in the autism class for a short period during each day, and can participate in the mainstream curriculum once they have access to this support.

 It is important to note that all children availing of a school place in an autism class are entitled to dual enrollment, regardless of their needs.
 This means they will have access to a seat in the autism class and a seat in the mainstream class every day.

 From both primary and secondary school students it can be helpful to visit the school you hope your child will attend in advance of them starting.
 It will allow your child to become familiar with the learning environment and provide you with an opportunity to ask any questions you may have and to get to know the team that will be supporting your child.
 Finding an appropriate school place before your child has received an autism diagnosis can be complicated but there are options.
 Before beginning at primary school, your child may not yet have received a formal diagnosis but you should contact the school regardless and they are very likely to be more than happy to meet with you.

 At a secondary level, schools will usually host an open day where 6th class students, and occasionally 5th class students, will be invited on a tour of the school.
 Many of the subject teachers will be there to briefly describe their subjects to the potential students and answer any questions that the students or their parents might have.